Click here to view a PDF version of the full policy or click the subjects below to view individual policy provisions.

 Refer to “Department and Stem Functions” for information regarding work-related departmental celebrations, meals and functions.

-The University may reimburse moving expenses for newly recruited employees based on the terms of the University Moving Expense Procedures found in the Accounts Payable section of the Controller’s Office web page.
-The Moving Expense Summary Form and related documentation must be submitted to the Accounts Payable Office for processing under the terms of the University Moving Expense Procedures.
+The University may reimburse moving expenses for newly recruited employees based on the terms of the University Moving Expense Procedures found in the Payroll and Tax sections of the Controller’s Office web page.
+The Moving Expense Summary Form and related documentation must be submitted for processing under the terms of the University Moving Expense Procedures.

 ORSP: Research and Sponsored Program Moving/Relocation Expenses